-Due to the single choice of prime we index $\mathcal{M}$ over, this can be thought of as an extension of Theorem \ref{theoremBF} into the non-square and prime case.
-Additionally, these restrictions do not affect the quality of the lower bound $k(\epsilon)$ found by Bulinski and Fish, and is only slightly weaker than Theorem \ref{theorem1}.
+Due to the single choice of prime we index $\mathcal{M}$ over, this can be thought of as an extension of theorem \ref{theoremBF} into the non-square and prime case.
+Additionally, these extra restrictions do not affect the quality of the lower bound $k(\epsilon)$ found by Bulinski and Fish.

-\section{Proof of Theorem \ref{theorem1}}
+\section{Proof of theorem \ref{theorem1}}

-Before we prove the main theorem, there is a variety of Lemmas that will be useful.
-We first recall Lemma 6.2 from Alon and Peres \cite{AP} on the existence and behaviour of bump functions.
+Before we prove the main theorem, there is a variety of lemmas that will be useful.
+We first recall lemma 6.2 from Alon and Peres \cite{AP} on the existence and behaviour of bump functions.

-\begin{lemma} For $0 < \epsilon < 1$, there exist non-negative functions $g_\epsilon : \mathbb{R} \to \mathbb{R}$ of period 1 such that $g_\epsilon(t) = 0$ for $\epsilon \leq |t| \leq 1/2$ and the Fourier coefficients $\widehat{g_\epsilon}(m)$ satisfy $\widehat{g_\epsilon}(0) = 1$ and
+\begin{lemma} For $0 < \epsilon < 1$, there exist non-negative functions $g_\epsilon : \mathbb{R} \to \mathbb{R}$ of period 1 such that $g_\epsilon(t) = 0$ for $\epsilon \leq |t| \leq 1/2$ and the Fourier coefficients $\widehat{g_\epsilon}(m)$ satisfy $\widehat{g_\epsilon}(0) = 1$ and,

 where $C$ is an absolute constant.
 Furthermore, there exists another constant $C' > 0$ such that for any $\epsilon \in (0, 1)$,

 \end{lemma}